KeepGoing-Daily/midataset/README.md

 #MIDataset

-MIDataset, involving automobile553
-manufacturing, aerospace manufacturing and ma-554 chinery manufacturing, contains 51,714 pieces of555 knowledge, and 1,003 question-answer pairs in the556 training set, as well as 514 pairs in the testing set
+MIDataset, involving automobile manufacturing, aerospace manufacturing and machinery manufacturing, contains 51,714 pieces of knowledge, and 1,003 question-answer pairs in the training set, as well as 514 pairs in the testing set